imettool/imet-offline/README.md

 # IMET Offline

-The **IMET Offline** is a desktop application that allows users to conduct assessments of protected areas and conserved areas without the need for an internet connection.
+The IMET Offline is a desktop application that allows users to conduct assessments of protected areas and conserved areas without the need for an internet connection.
 It is built on NativePHP, a framework that allows to create cross-platform desktop applications using PHP, HTML, CSS, and JavaScript.
 The tool is designed to be user-friendly and provides a simple interface for users to input data, generate reports, and manage assessments.

 ## Technical Requirements
-The **Integrated Management Effectiveness Tool (IMET)** is available for Windows 10 operating system.
-Support of Windows 11 is currently under development and will be available soon.
+The IMET Offline is available for Windows 10.
+Windows 11 support of is currently under testing and will be available soon.

 ## Overview

-**Integrated Management Effectiveness Tool (IMET)** is a _Protected Area Management Effectiveness (PAME)_ tool that allows an in-depth assessment of marine and terrestrial protected areas, regardless of their management categories and governance type.
+*Integrated Management Effectiveness Tool (IMET)* is a _Protected Area Management Effectiveness (PAME)_ tool that allows an in-depth assessment of marine and terrestrial protected areas, regardless of their management categories and governance type.
 As a decision-support tool, it helps protected area managers take analysis-based management decisions for improved conservation outcomes.

 The objective of the IMET conserved areas tool is to enhancing conservation efforts and sustaining governance in community areas such as Other Effective area-based Conservation Measures (OECMs), Locally-Managed Marine Areas (LMMAs),